soen387-fall2016/erm-dataservice/erm-dataservice-server/README.md

 Build on Windows: ```gradlew.bat build```.

+Set the following environment variables:
+ - MYSQL_HOST to the host address, port & database path of your DB server
+ - MYSQL_USER to the username for your DB server
-Set the environment variable MYSQL_ROOT_PASSWORD to the password of your MySQL/MariaDB server.
+ - MYSQL_PASSWORD to the password of your MySQL/MariaDB server

-You can then run the JAR with ```java -jar build/libs/erm-dataservice-0.0.1-SNAPSHOT.jar --spring.profiles.active=prod --spring.datasource.password=${MYSQL_ROOT_PASSWORD}```.
+You can then run the JAR with ```java -jar build/libs/erm-dataservice-0.0.1-SNAPSHOT.jar --spring.profiles.active=prod --spring.datasource.password=${MYSQL_PASSWORD} --spring.datasource.url=${MYSQL_HOST} --spring.datasource.username=${MYSQL_USER}```.
 ** Replace ```0.0.1``` with version of the file JAR found in build/libs.

 ### Docker